 This biopsy involves a testicular sample taken with a needle or through incision.
 It can show whether healthy sperm is being made in the testes.

-If indicated by these screenings, your doctor may order additional tests and imaging, or recommend a course of treatment to support your fertility health.
+If indicated by these screenings, your doctor may order additional tests and imaging, or make recommendations to support your fertility health.